- Common uses

 HOW should this medicine be used?

-Durvalumab injection comes as a as a liquid to be injected into a vein over 60 minutes by a doctor or nurse in a hospital or medical facility.
-It is usually given once every 2 weeks for as long as your doctor recommends you receive treatment.
+Durvalumab injection comes as a liquid to be injected into a vein over 60 minutes by a doctor or nurse in a hospital or medical facility.
+It is usually injected once every 2 weeks, once every 3 weeks, or once every 4 weeks for as long as your doctor recommends you receive treatment.
+The dosing schedule depends on the type of cancer you have and how your body responds to the medication.

 Your doctor may slow down your infusion, delay or stop your treatment with durvalumab injection, or treat you with additional medications depending on your response to the medication and any side effects that you experience.
 Talk to your doctor about how you are feeling during your treatment.